Deltares-research/SPUIS/docs/source/tutorial.rst

     5.51	0.00	12.6
    **

+By multiplying both the width and the wetted perimeter with the contraction coefficient, the hydraulic radius math:`R=A/P` remains unaltered.
 Losses due to widening, narrowing or the presence of rebates or other irregularities will be highly specific to each individual structure.
 Some recommended sources for calculating the loss coefficients :math:`\xi` and contraction coefficients :math:`C_{c}` are:

 * “Internal flow systems” by D.S.
 Miller (1978)
 * “Handbook of Hydraulic Resistance - Coefficients of Local Resistance and of Friction” by I.E. Idelchik (1960)